Lecture 1

 The matrices have the following special properties:

-• Ordered Singular Values: \(\Sigma\) is a diagonal matrix with non-negative values on the diagonal, known as the singular values of \(A\).
-The singular values are ordered such that \(\sigma_1 \geq \sigma_2 \geq \ldots \geq \sigma_r\).
+- Ordered Singular Values: \(\Sigma\) is a diagonal matrix with non-negative values on the diagonal, known as the singular values of \(A\).
+The singular values are ordered such that \(\sigma_1 \geq \sigma_2 \geq \ldots \geq \sigma_r > 0\).
 The number of non-zero singular values is equal to the rank of \(A\).

 \[ \begin{align} Z = V^T V &= I \\ z_{ij} = \langle v_i, v_j \rangle &= \delta_{ij} \end{align} \]

-Each of the elements of the matrix \(V^T\) is the dot product of the \(i\)th and \(j\)th columns of \(V\).
-The dotproduct of all vectors against themselves is \(1\) and the dotproduct of any two different vectors is \(0\).
-So from this we can see that all of the columns of \(V\) are orthogonal to each other.
+Each element \(z_{ij}\) of the matrix \(V^T V\) is the dot product of the \(i\)th and \(j\)th columns of \(V\).
+The dot product of any vector with itself is \(1\), and the dot product of any two different columns is \(0\).
+From this we can see that all of the columns of \(V\) are orthonormal.
 The same property holds for \(U\).

 In all its glory:

-In this case the first \(r\) columns of \(U\) are the range of \(A\), the rest of \(U\) is filled with its orthogonal complement.
-The first \(r\) columns of \(V\) are the domain of \(A\), the rest of \(V\) is filled with its orthogonal complement.
-These are the four fundamental subspaces of the matrix \(A\), more information on this can be found at: Wikipedia: SVD
+In this case the first \(r\) columns of \(U\) span the range (column space) of \(A\), while the rest of \(U\) spans its orthogonal complement, the null space of \(A^T\).
+The first \(r\) columns of \(V\) span the row space of \(A\), while the rest of \(V\) spans its orthogonal complement, the null space of \(A\).
+These are the four fundamental subspaces of the matrix \(A\); more information can be found at Wikipedia: SVD.

 Another way to decompose the SVD is to write it as a sum of outer products that are scaled by the diagonal matrix of singular values: